Shippable/docs/sources/platform/workflow/job/deploy.md

         * [deploy](/platform/workflow/job/deploy) -- You can add zero or more of these. `deploy` jobs can be `IN`s to other deploy jobs.
 They contain a list of `manifests` that were deployed.
 This same list can be augmented with new `params` or `dockerOptions` and deployed in a new job.
             * `force` -- (default `false`) Optional input.
 Set to `true` if you need to deploy the `deploy` manifests even if nothing has changed.

+        * [gitRepo](/platform/workflow/resource/gitrepo) -- You can add zero or more of these.
+These will be copied to the cluster nodes when deploying to a node cluster.
+A `gitRepo` resource will not be deployed to any other cluster type.

         * [dockerOptions](/platform/workflow/resource/dockeroptions) -- Optional input, but invalid if the manifest is not for an image.
 It is used to set specific container options.
 If more than one is provided, a UNION operation is performed to create an unique set and applied to all the `image` resources.
 Items are applied in the order they are provided in `steps`.
 If you want a `dockerOptions` resource to modify specific entities, use an `applyTo` tag.